-With wintry weather well and truly upon us, many horse owners will have been debating whether or not to turn out their horses, while some have no choice in the matter.
+With warmer weather finally here, many horse owners will have been debating whether or not to turn out their horses, while some have no choice in the matter.

 Karen Coumbe MRCVS says: “Keeping a horse in during the winter has some obvious benefits such as the fact they will be clean and tidy, but more importantly safer as they will not have the chance to suffer from paddock injuries impacted by the lack of grass and slippery mud, pulled shoes, plus less mud fever, rain scald and other skin rashes.

 “However, there are drawbacks to this routine too.
 Horses that are stabled are more prone to coughs and small airway inflammation, especially if the stables are not very well ventilated or the bedding and hay is dusty.
 At the end of the day, they are confined in a small area, which is both their bedroom and their bathroom.
 You might also experience an increase in behavioural issues as some horses can get bored when confined to a small stable.

 “Colic is more of an issue in stabled horses, particularly impactions, especially if they eat their bedding.
 Research has shown that large intestinal motility assessed by ultrasound was significantly reduced in stabled horses compared to those at pasture.
 They are thought to be most at risk if or when there is a sudden change in management, such as being brought in as the weather is bad.

 “Regular exercise is vital to help well-being with stabled horses.
 If they are on high levels of feed and stabled for lengthy periods of time, some horses can also be more susceptible to tying up and muscle disorders.
 Similarly, horses with ongoing osteoarthritis will stiffen up if confined to their boxes.